victorliking/Fields-and-Waves-with-Mathematica/README.md

-# Mathematica is useful!
-Prof Wasserman is great professor.
+# Mathematica lab.
+All detail description can be found on the Prof.Wasserman website.